thinguyen381/TBDAirline/README.md

           The current flow can be adjusted later because for now I want to make it easiest to implement A simple image was added as background
-          A working version of the website has been published at http://tbdairline.azurewebsites.net
+          A working version of the website has been published at http://tbdairline.azurewebsites.net (If you go to the website, try searh for flights, register and log in.
+You would be stopped at Payment page as I have not implemented it yet)

   Currrent flow:
           Search for flights - Select flights - Confirm booking flights - Log in (if account has already existed) or Register a new account then Log in -